Zeriabo/messagingApp/README.md

 please feel free to see the app on the master branch.

 Remark: the code is on a regular updates.
-Coming update: making second backup for the keys in a coded file on the server \n Coming update: creating a react app which interact with the java backend
+Coming update: making second backup for the keys in a coded file on the server Coming update: creating a react app which interact with the java backend